TRADE AND PROFESSIONAL ASSOCIATION ACTIVITIES

 Board of Director and Other

-Meetings are a normal and routine part of most trade and professional associations and can involve a variety of legitimate and pro-competitive activities.
-However, given that association meetings also in many cases involve the interaction of direct competitors, they can be a high-risk area for associations and their personnel.
+Meetings are a normal and routine part of most trade/professional associations and can include a variety of legitimate and pro-competitive activities.
+However, given that association meetings also in many cases involve the interaction of direct competitors, they can be a high-risk area for associations, their leadership and their personnel.

-This is because meetings between direct competitors can in some instances either result in conduct that actually violates the Competition Act (e.g., the formation of a criminal price-fixing or other agreement that contravenes the conspiracy offences under section 45 of the Competition Act) or can make it easier for the Competition Bureau, a court or a private plaintiff to infer that anti-competitive conduct has occurred (e.g., use a meeting where competitively sensitive topics were discussed as evidence of an illegal conspiracy agreement).
+This is because meetings between direct competitors can in some instances either result in conduct that actually violates the Competition Act (e.g., the formation of a criminal price-fixing or other agreement that violates the conspiracy offences under section 45 of the Competition Act) or can make it easier for the Competition Bureau, a court or a private plaintiff to infer that anti-competitive conduct has occurred (e.g., use evidence of an association meeting where competitively sensitive topics were discussed by attendees that an illegal conspiracy agreement was formed).
+While the exchange of competitively sensitive information between competitors is not in itself illegal under Canada’s Competition Act, this is traditionally a high risk areas for associations based on the fact that it can be used as evidence of a competition law violation.

-Key competition law compliance tips: Based on the potential risk, trade and professional associations should adopt conduct of meeting guidelines for the conduct of board, committee, task force and membership and other meetings where competitors gather.
+Key competition law compliance tips: Based on the potential risk, trade/professional associations should adopt conduct of meeting guidelines for board of director, committee, task force, membership and other types of meetings where competitors gather.

 For more information, see: Association Compliance, Conspiracy (Cartels) and Information Exchanges.